opencog/opencog/opencog/persist/zmq/events/README.md

 Module
 ------

-This is implemented as a Module named *libatomspacepublisher.so* which must be enabled in the *opencog.conf* file.
+This is implemented as a module named *libatomspacepublisher.so* which must be enabled in the *opencog.conf* file.

 When loaded, it will be enabled by default.
 The module supports the following CogServer commands: